Platform-OS/platformos-documentation/pages/getting-started/transactables/fetching-transactables.md

 }
 ```

 The query should be self explanatory in terms of what data we fetch.
-If current user doesn't have developer / client profile, then it will be `null`, this is why example {% raw %}`{% if g.current_user.client_profile %}`{%end raw%} -  the condition will be evaluted as `false`.
+If current user doesn't have developer / client profile, then it will be `null`, this is why example {% raw %}`{% if g.current_user.client_profile %}`{% endraw %} -  the condition will be evaluted as `false`.

 The next query could be defined in `graph_queries/client_projects` and look like this: